felix001/NFV/README.md

-# NFV
+# NFV/SDN
-Templates, models and configurations used to deploy NFV.
+Templates, models and configurations used to deploy NFV/SDN.